 In the UK, Labour Party MP’s were quick to speak out with Lloyd-Russell Moyle using an urgent question in the Commons to call for the suspension of intelligence sharing to defend an area that shares our values of promoting democracy, gender equality and is our ally.

-The all-party parliamentary group on Rojava which Lloyd Russel Moyle also chairs has issued the following statement
+The all-party parliamentary group on Rojava which Lloyd Russel Moyle also chairs has issued a call for the UK to stand against’ NATO member’s invasion of northern Syria.

 Emily Thornberry the Shadow Foreign Secretary in a statement to Parliament said that this move was one of the many ‘great and unmatched’ ways in which Donald Trump has shamed the office of US President these past three years.